angtft/PhyloSmew/README.md

 ```
 snakemake --cores {cores}
 ```
 with appropriately set number of cores to be used.
+By default, the dsc in the config file is set to "smew_test", which can be used to quickly check if everything runs as it should.

 Alternatively,
 ```
 snakemake --cores {cores} --config used_dsc="{dsc}"
 ```
-can be used to select the used the dsc without changing the config file.
-The dsc in the input still needs to be defined in the config though.
+can be used to select the used the dsc without changing the config file every time.
+The dsc still needs to be defined once in the config file though.

 When the run is finished, one can generate some plots with
 ```
-python scripty.py create_plots out/{output_directory}
+python scripty.py create_plots out/{dsc}
 ```
-The output directory should be the named after the "used_dsc" in the config file.

-In order to re-run the analysis, you can use the standard snakemake commands, e.g.
+In order to re-run the analysis, you can use the standard snakemake commands, e.g.,
 ```
 snakemake --delete-all-output
 snakemake --cores {cores} --config used_dsc="{dsc}"